yandex-cloud/docs/en/managed-greenplum/concepts/index.md

 * On {{ yandex-cloud }} _dedicated hosts_.

    These are physical servers that only host your VMs.
-These VMs provide for the operation of both the cluster and your other services that support dedicated hosts.
-Such hosts are selected from _dedicated host groups_ specified when creating a cluster.
+VMs on dedicated hosts have all the features of regular VMs plus they're physically isolated from other users' VMs.

-   This placement option ensures physical isolation of VMs.
-A {{ mgp-name }} cluster using dedicated hosts includes all the features of a regular cluster.
+   Dedicated hosts are selected from _dedicated host groups_ specified when creating a cluster.

    For more information, see [{#T}](../../compute/concepts/dedicated-host.md).